Hopac/Hopac/Docs/Actors.md

-To confuse the matter further, the [MailboxProcessor](http://msdn.microsoft.com/en-us/library/ee370357.aspx) abstraction, also often described as an actor model, provided with F# async model gives an explicit name to the mailbox.
+To confuse the matter further, the [MailboxProcessor](http://msdn.microsoft.com/en-us/library/ee370357.aspx) abstraction, also often described as an actor model, provided with the F# async model gives an explicit name to the mailbox.
 However, the MailboxProcessor model requires that there is at most one concurrent reader of a particular MailboxProcessor active at any moment.
 This means that a MailboxProcessor is